marcin-kli/MP1/README.md

 ## User-Centric Frontend Development Milestone Project.

 ![Mockup](md_images/mockup.png)

+Website presents Annie's portfolio as a fitness instructor, personal trainer and diet coach.
+Users will be able to find interesting content in easy and simple way.

 This project is for educational purposes and can be used as a template for a business use.
 Main aim is to build responsive website with HTML and CSS only.
+I will use Bootstrap framework to keep website consent and clear.

 ---